tthorntone/AdNauseam-Wiki/Quick-guide:-popup-user-interface.md

 privacy exposure | very high | medium | very low bloat | ridiculously high | medium | very low

-And I had click-to-play enabled in all cases, i.e. it could have been worse (except for default-deny)...
+And I had click-to-play enabled in all cases, so it could have been worse (except for default-deny)...

 ***